New Year’s Retreat

 Grace-filled encounters

 For those who want to immerse themselves in the retreat, there will be several scheduled hours of Adoration and Mass.
-The chapel is open all night for those who want to have a more intimate encounter with the Lord.
-There will also be opportunities to share your faith with others during social times, and during small and large group discussions.
+The chapel is open all night for those who wish to have a more intimate encounter with the Lord.
+There will also be opportunities to share your faith with others during social times and small and large group discussions.

 A Retreat Schedule Just for You